vijityannapon/LARAVEL-TODO-RESTFUL-API/readme.md

 ## Installation

-You can clone this repository.
+First : You can clone this repository.
-Then run migration and seeder.
+Secound : Create Your DB  and config in file /config/database.php Then : Run "php artisan migrate" To create a database tableใ